It’s Cold and Flu Season – Visitor Restrictions Now In Place

-During cold and flu season it is necessary for Nationwide Children’s to take extra steps to protect the health of our high-risk inpatients by restricting inpatient visitors.
-Beginning today (Monday, December 2), all inpatient visitors must be healthy and 12 years of age and older for the intensive care units, the neonatal units and Hematology/Oncology.
+During cold and influenza season it is necessary for Nationwide Children’s to take extra precautions to protect the health of our high-risk inpatients by restricting certain inpatient visitors from entering select inpatient units.
+Beginning Monday, November 27, 2017, all inpatient visitors must be healthy and 12 years of age and older for the intensive care units, the neonatal units, H4A, H8A and Hematology/Oncology.

 - Patients/parents will be asked to identify up to four additional people, 12 years of age and older, they wish to visit during their stay.
 It does not matter what the relationship is to the patient (grandparent, aunt, uncle, sibling, or support person, etc.).
 Parents should call Admitting by dialing 2-2210 from the room and share the four names chosen.
 Until this happens only parents and grandparents will be able to visit.